Project Lyme strives to end the epidemic

 Kim Dickstein, Marketing CommitteeWatch Our Videos

-Project Lyme awarded $100,000 to filmmaker Sini Anderson for her documentary which follows the journey of four women suffering from Lyme disease who are struggling to be heard by the medical community.
-“So Sick” is set to premier in Fall 2021.
+Project Lyme awarded $100,000 to filmmaker Sini Anderson for her documentary “So Sick” which follows the journey of four women suffering from Lyme disease who are struggling to be heard by the medical community.

 Project Lyme is a founding charter member of the advocacy group Center for Lyme Action.
 We founded the organization in partnership with Bay Area Lyme, Alexandra Cohen, and Laure Woods in order to make legislative progress with the federal government.

 In 2019, Generation Lyme hosted 17 events nationally.
 Forced to go virtual in early 2020 because of the COVID-19 pandemic, the initiative quickly adapted to hosting Zoom Meet-ups.
 Since then, Generation Lyme has expanded rapidly, having hosted 250+ meetups with 3,000+ attendees.

 Research for a Cure